 Experiencing a Blue Screen of Death (BSOD) can be highly frustrating, especially if you don’t have high technical knowledge.
-Most of the time, a BSOD error means you need to check several possibilities why you are experiencing the problem.
+A BSOD error usually means you need to check several possibilities why you are experiencing the problem.

-“Memory_Management” can be one of the common phrases you will see with BSOD.
-Today, we will take a look at how to fix Windows Memory Management BSOD.
+Stop Code: “Memory_Management” error can be one of the common phrases you will see with BSOD.
+Today, we will look at how to fix Windows Memory Management BSOD.

-When experiencing any computer error, it is essential to isolate the source of the issue initially.
-This will help you better understand what to fix and where to start.
+When experiencing any computer error, it is essential to isolate the source of the issue initially, and this will help you better understand what to fix and where to start.

-Memory Management is the process of handling memory use in a computer.
+Memory management in Windows is crucial in ensuring your OS works nicely.
+From the name itself, memory management manages your system memory.
 Computer memory stores all the information needed using integrated circuits.
 The data can be temporarily stored within the Random-Access Memory (RAM) or permanently in the Read-Only Memory (ROM).

 Method 1 – Run Your Windows 10 Using Safe Mode

 You need to launch Windows 10 in safe mode.
 This will enable you to check whether you are still getting the Memory Management BSOD error.
-Running your PC in safe mode will shut down any process or applications that your computer does not need.
+Safe mode will shut down any processes or applications your computer does not need.

 If the memory management error goes away on its own, it means this is an error issue.
 However, if the problem still happens, it usually means you have faulty hardware.
 To boot your system in safe mode, check out these steps: